Evidence Level

 Soy isoflavones — primarily genistein, daidzein, and glycitein — are phytoestrogens found in soybeans that bind estrogen receptors with selective tissue specificity, producing estrogenic effects in some tissues (bone, brain, cardiovascular) and anti-estrogenic effects in others (breast tissue).

-Soy Isoflavones (Glycine max) is studied for menopausal symptom reduction, bone density preservation, cardiovascular protection.
+Soy Isoflavones is researched primarily for Metabolic Health, Cardiovascular, and Bone Health.
 Meta-analyses of 17+ RCTs confirm soy isoflavones significantly reduce hot flash frequency (by 21%) and severity in menopausal women — with larger effects in women with higher equol-producing gut microbiome capacity.